fabian57fabian/archero_bot_57/README.md

 - [Extra](#extra)

 ## Introduction
-This is an archero bot that works on a mobile smartphone connected with usb cable.
+This is an archero bot that can work on a mobile smartphone connected with usb cable, but designed specificly for NOX emulator at 080x1920 mobile resolution.
 It was originally build to continously start a game (dungeon 6: the cave), play it until end and loop until energy bar is below 5.
 Then wait for energy to restart.
+It has since been expanded, designed and tested speifically for dungeon caves 3, 6, and 10 (both normal and hero modes).
+It can also do other levels 1-15, though not very well (i.e. it will step on every spike and sawblade, and GUI level display boxes will not match up with actual levels.

 - Supported OS:
   - Windows